nabeelvalley/docs/src/content/blog-md/2025/01-10/use-a-password-manager-they-said.md

 ---
 title: Use a password manager, they said
-description: A rant on how Microsoft is Annoying
+description: A rant on how Microsoft is annoying
 published: false
 feature: false
 subtitle: 01 September 2025